roshanis/10kings/chapter2_alauddin_khilji_final.md

 They're killing the men and boys first.

 I can hear them through the stone walls of my cell.
 Not screams, but worse: the silence after each fall of the blade.
 The methodical thud of the executioner's work.
-The scribes calling out names like merchants counting goods.
+The *munshis* calling out names like merchants counting goods.

 "Temur, son of Barak, age eleven."